A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Introduction

-In summary, long-term contrails rapidly evolve into contrail cirrus composed of faceted, nonspherical ice crystals, similar to natural upper-tropospheric cirrus.
+When it comes to habit development, it is well known that persistent contrails and contrail cirrus are dominated by faceted, non-spherical ice crystals that closely resemble those in natural cirrus clouds.
+Both in situ observations and remote sensing studies consistently demonstrate that contrail ice particles deviate from spherical shapes.
+For instance, \cite{23} report that contrails and contrail-cirrus clouds are composed almost exclusively of nonspherical ice crystals.
+Polarimetric lidar measurements further support this by revealing strong light depolarization signals indicative of non-spherical particles.
+Similarly, CALIPSO satellite retrievals confirm that non-spherical ice dominates persistent contrails~\cite{24}. \cite{25} find that depolarization ratios measured in contrails align well with theoretical predictions for mixtures of randomly oriented, nonspherical ice habits.
+As contrails age and spread, larger faceted crystals, including plates, columns, and rosettes, become increasingly prevalent.
+Complex crystal shapes such as irregular bullet rosettes have also been observed.
 Concurrently, the effective radii of ice crystals increase with contrail age.
 Recent reviews indicate that, in older contrails (age $> 120$~s), most ice crystals have effective radii ranging from 10 to 150~$\mu$m~\cite{26,27}.
 Field campaigns have also documented crystals reaching several hundred microns in size~\cite{25}.
-Specifically, once contrail ice crystals exceed a critical size (typically around $5-10\mu$m radius), they experience microphysical behaviors analogous to those in natural cirrus clouds.
+Specifically, once contrail ice crystals exceed a critical size (typically around $5-10\mu$m diameter), they experience microphysical behaviors analogous to those in natural cirrus clouds.
 Empirical evidence from in situ sampling at approximately $-61^\circ$C shows that contrail ice crystals with effective radii larger than about 10~$\mu$m predominantly exhibit habits characteristic of natural cirrus: roughly 75\% hexagonal plates, 20\% columns, and a smaller fraction of triangular plates.
 These habits emerge irrespective of the initial nucleation mechanism.
 Therefore, mature contrail cirrus transition into the same microphysical regime as natural cirrus, where habit classification based on temperature and supersaturation is appropriate~\cite{23}.
 However, the dominant ice crystal habits and their variation with contrail age and crystal size remain poorly understood \cite{28}.